-Chemotherapy Headwear's Guide to Tying your Chemo Headscarf
+Chemotherapy Headwear's Guide to Tying a Chemo Headscarf

-Tying a headcover can be a pretty daunting task when you are not used to it and we're really grateful to Chemotherapy Headwear for sharing this guide with us.
+Tying a headscarf can be a pretty daunting task when you are not used to it and we're really grateful to Chemotherapy Headwear for sharing this guide with us.

 We sell 2 types of head scarf from Chemotherapy Headwear; one which is integrated into a jersey hat and is often known as an 'easy-tie' head scarf, and a plain square which is most likely what you would recognise as a more traditional head scarf.
 Both styles have their benefits and uses and with a bit of practice they can be tied very easily and quickly.